deepgraph/deepgraph/README.rst

 Development
 -----------

-Since this project is fairly new, it's not unlikely you might encounter some bugs here and there.
-Although the core functionalities are covered pretty well by test scripts, particularly the plotting methods could use some more testing.

-Furthermore, at this point, you can expect rather frequent updates to the package as well as the documentation.
-So please make sure to check for updates every once in a while.

 So far the package has only been developed by me, a fact that I would like to change very much.
 So if you feel like contributing in any way, shape or